 - Course learning goals are linked to or support one or more of the following competencies: thinking critically about environmental problems and solutions, solving problems by applying concepts and principles, communicating effectively about sustainability;

 - Grading gives weight to sustainability related reflection or integrated assignments.

 If you would like to view the SUST designation form in advance, a pdf version is available here: SUSTdesignationform.

-Please contact Dr. David Kelley, Chair of the Department of Geography and Environmental Studies for additional information.
+Please contact Dr. Paul Lorah, Chair of the Department of Geography and Environmental Studies for additional information.